EMT/wildtime-api/app/config/activities.md

 ### Build A Wild Den
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/build-a-wild-den.svg

-Find some space and make a whole camp.
+Find some space and make a den.
 You could use sticks, branches and blankets.
-Or go for it and build a treehouse.
+Try looking for ‘wild furniture’ trees, stumps and things that you can build against and use as support.

 Check out <a href="http://www.youtube.com/watch?v=kGTD2CSCDsY&list=PLD3EE09EE24D2D8B7&index=10">this video</a> from the National Trust Kids Council for top den building tips!

-From the National Trust’s list of 50 things to do before you’re 11 ¾. <a href="http://www.nationaltrust.org.uk/50things">Sign up today</a>
+From the National Trust’s list of <a href="http://www.nationaltrust.org.uk/50things">50 things to do before you’re 11 ¾</a>.

 ### Rock Pets